November 14, 2020

 FREE GENERAL ADMISSION

 Lake Events Group is taking Lake County by Storm, we are the Quake on the Lake!
-Striving to be the number one event management company in the area.
+Striving to be the number one event and digital social media marketing group in the area.

 Morning Brew Networking (THIS EVENT IS STILL HAPPENING!)

 FREE, open networking and referral group!